shakebugs/shake-docs/docs/flutter/setup.md

 ---
 id: setup
-title: Install Shake
+title: Pub
 ---
 ## Install
-Add shake as a dependency to pubspec.yaml.
+Add Shake as a dependency to *pubspec.yaml*.

 import FlutterVersionBlock from '@site/src/base/FlutterVersionBlock';